And greetings to you, my good friend Zel Rushball on the cutting edge of societal evolution.

 We're not following that example.

-Man, and that got applause.
+Man, and that got applause?

-I I folks, this this is becoming surreal.
+Folks, this is becoming surreal.

-This is there were many, many Twilight Zone days this past year.
+There were many, many Twilight Zone days this past year, and this is one of them.

-I mean, what with this uh Al-Qaeda in Iraq leader and what he said about blowing up the White House and not finished, they blow up the White House, calling Bush a coward, begging us not to leave Iraq.
+I mean, what with this Al-Qaeda and Iraq leader and what he said about blowing up the White House?

 They want to kill more of our soldiers.

-They're they're recruiting 12,000 new insurgents, they're hair, they're just never been stronger.
+They're just never been stronger.

 And yet they're happy the Democrats won.